hashgraph/hedera-services/platform-sdk/docs/base/logging/logging.md

 ## Test Support with `WithLoggingMirror`

 To improve testing, we've introduced the `WithLoggingMirror` annotation in JUnit 5.
 This annotation injects a `LoggingMirror` into test methods or classes, providing an isolated environment for logging event analysis.
 It ensures that tests with this annotation do not run in parallel, maintaining the integrity of each test's logging data.
+For more information see the [Test Support](../test-support/test-support.md) documentation.

 A simple example of how to use this annotation is shown below: